My License key does not seem to work.

 WirelessMon mostly uses CSV format for log files (Comma Separated Value).
 Using this format makes it easy to import the data into Excel or a database.

-I have found a bug or want to request a improvement to WirelessMon?
+I have found a bug or want to request an improvement to WirelessMon?

-Please contact us from the support page via E-mail, and send us as much detail as you can.
+Please contact us from the support page via E-mail and send us as much details as you can.